pedromg/vimblog.vim/README.md

 go to your Pathogen root directory and then `git clone` this repository
     1.  *Janus Example*:  If you're using Janus then you're just a variation on the Pathogen setup.
-Create a `~/.janus` directory and then add this repository as a submodule with `git add
+Create a `~/.janus` directory and then add this repository as a submodule with `git submodule add
 $GIT_REPO_PATH vimblog`.
 Git will check out the plugin for you as a [git submodule](http://book.git-scm.com/5_submodules.html)
 1. Your VIM runtime must be made aware of this plugin by means of the